How to Buy Bitcoin with Cash – The Complete Guide

 In the event that your envelope never arrives, or arrives empty, certain sellers may compensate you.
 To qualify, you may be requested to film or photograph yourself placing the money within the envelope, sealing it, and mailing it.

-Given the drawbacks of this method, we only recommend it for cash buyers who are too remote for other purchase methods.
+Given the drawbacks of this method, I only recommend it for cash buyers who are too remote for other purchase methods.

 If I’d have to choose one method out of the four I covered it would definitely be the Bitcoin ATM.
 BTMs offer a reliable solution for cash purchases and are usually located in central areas which are more secure.

-If you know of other methods or have questions or comments, be sure to leave them in the comment section below.
+If you know of other methods or have questions or comments, feel free to leave them in the comment section below.

 Bitcoin Video Crash Course